COVID-19 Gathering Plan

 - Extra masks are available for those who don’t have one.

-- We are providing extra gloves, if you would like to wear them.
+- We are providing extra gloves, as well.

 - Online/text/mail-in giving will continue to be encouraged.